ryan-mcclue/unsw/comp3231/week4.md

 * access-control, attributes
 * hierarchical:flat

+Generally have fixed block sizes:
+* Large: fewer IO; good for sequential access
+* Small: less unrelated data; good for random access

+Block allocation strategies: (all have internal fragmentation) (So, when create a file, will allocate as many blocks as needed and update as go)
+* Contiguous
+  - Access: Fast sequential, fast random
+  - External Fragmentation (only really applicable for read-only)
+* Linked
+  - Access: Fast sequential, slow random
+* Indexed (file points to data structure which has pointers to all blocks)
+  - Access: Fast sequential, fast random
+  (ext fs uses inodes, FAT has file allocation table, index block, file control block etc.)
+  (there is memory overhead of maintaining ) (updating/deleting are only 1 write)

+Storing free blocks:
+* Linked list: fast search, not contiguous
+* Bitmap: slow search, high memory, contiguous

+A sparse file has logical size different to physical, i.e. stores 0s in metadata rather than storing

 regular files, directories and device files (block, character)

 a directory is mapping of file names